San Giuseppe al Trionfale: Structure

 The basilica has a central nave with side aisles with nine bays.
-The facade is rendered in peach, with architectural details in white, and dado in limestone.
+The façade is rendered in peach, with architectural details in white, and dado in limestone.

 The interior is in a Baroque style, with Corinthian columns in pinkish-grey Baveno granite with gilded capitals.
 Stained glass windows depict Pope Pius IX, Pope Pius X and Pope Benedict XV.
 Mosaics in the apse were added in 1964 to designs by Pio and Silvio Eroli, with scenes from the life of Saint Joseph.
 The spandrel of the triumphal arch shows Christ in majesty with scenes featuring the four patriarchs Abraham, Isaac, Jacob and Joseph, son of Jacob.
 Silvio Consadori added twelve frescos in 1971.